Black Canaan: Plot summary

 The witch woman melts mysteriously into the swamp and Buckner rides away.
 Along the trail, Buckner meets Jim Braxton, a friend who has come searching for him.
-Buckner admonishes Braxton to return to Grimesville and let him find and face Stark alone, but Braxton refuses to allow his friend to face the danger on his own.
-As the sun sets Buckner feels himself drawn to the black settlement of Goshen, unable to resist or even speak of the witch's spell to Braxton.
+Buckner admonishes Braxton about returning to Grimesville, so he can find and face Stark alone.
+However, Braxton refuses to allow his friend to face this danger on his own.
+As the sun sets, Buckner feels himself drawn towards the black settlement of Goshen, unable to resist or even speak of the witch's spell to Braxton.
 He attempts to warn his friend away several times, but to no avail.
-Arriving at Goshen, the two men encounter the witch-woman.
-Buckner is paralyzed by the spell, but Braxton acts and shoots at her.
+Arriving at Goshen, both men encounter the witch woman.
+Buckner is paralyzed by the spell, but Braxton acts out and shoots at her.
 Once more she vanishes, and they find no body.
-Suddenly they are attacked by something in the swamp that they cannot see clearly, and Jim Braxton is killed.
-Buckner, totally helpless in the grip of the voodoo spell, finds himself watching the rites of Damballah from a copse of trees.
+Suddenly, they're attacked by something in the swamp, which they cannot see clearly, and Jim Braxton is killed.
+Buckner, totally helpless in the grip of a voodoo spell, finds himself watching the rites of Damballah from a grove of trees.
 The orgiastic rites will climax with Buckner meeting a hideous fate at the hands of Saul Stark.
-Suddenly, amid a circle of Stark's followers, the witch appears, her body swaying rhythmically in the Dance of the Skull.
-Buckner realizes that she is the source of Stark's power, and at the end of the ceremony the conjure-man will consolidate his power over the black people of the region.
+Just then, amid a circle of Stark's followers, the witch appears, her body swaying rhythmically in the Dance of the Skull.
+Buckner realizes that she is the source of Stark's power, and, at the end of the ceremony, Stark will fully consolidate his power over the black people of the region.